LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 *Released*: TBD
 * Misc 20.5 issue fixes for Sample Manager
     - Issue 40139: DetailEditing panel editing - updating time but not date does not recognize change
+    - Issue 39328: Assay run should use renamed file name as its Assay Id when the same data file is being imported

 ### version 0.52.1
 *Released*: 20 April 2020